Sribidya/3D-CNN-NERF-Monocular-Video/README.md

 ﻿# 3D-CNN-NERF-Monocular-Video

 A PyTorch implementation for generating Neural Radiance Fields (NeRF) from a single monocular video source.
-This repository provides a complete pipeline, ranging from extracting frames from raw video footage to estimating camera poses and training the final NeRF model for 3D scene reconstruction.

 ## 📝 Project Overview